-The unwelcome buzzing of the influenza bug is always spreading this time of year.
+The unwelcome buzzing of the influenza bug is always a concern during Michigan winters.
 While there are many ways to try and stave off the flu, sometimes sickness just happens.
-Now what?
+If you determine you have a cold or flu and not COVID-19, these facts about home remedies can help.

 Growing up, you were probably exposed to a few different home remedies for cold and flu symptoms.
 While some may have been successful, others might not have been.
 That’s why we want to keep you in the know on what household remedies will help you bounce back faster from a bad cold or the flu, and which ones may not be helpful at all.